SheriffOfRobinhood/Subfilter/docs/src/cloud_monc.rst

 ==========================
-The deformation module.
+The cloud_monc module.
 ==========================
-This module implements functions to calculate the deformation tensor for data on a C-grid.
+This module implements functions related to cloud parametrization.

 .. topic:: New at 0.5

-    #.
-Relocated to :py:mod:`subfilter.utils`.

-.. topic:: New at 0.4

-    #.
-Use of xarray and dask.
+    This module was introduced at version 0.5.

 Detailed Module Contents
 ------------------------
 The entire module is documented below.

-.. automodule:: subfilter.utils.deformation
+.. automodule:: subfilter.utils.cloud_monc
    :member-order: bysource
    :members:
    :undoc-members: